-Considers commonly used sampling schemes, such as simple, random, stratified, multistage, and double sampling and studies their efficiency.
-Studies methods of estimation, including ratio and regression.
+The course considers commonly used sampling schemes, such as simple, random, stratified, multistage, and double sampling.
+The efficiencies of these plans are discussed in detail.
+Also included are methods of estimation, including ratio and regression.
 Other topics include poststratification, multivariate surveys, analytic studies, problems of nonresponse, nonsampling errors, and randomized response technique.
 Theory is illustrated with examples from diverse fields.

-Experimental Design B90.3309
+Experimental Design

+B90.3309

+Prerequisite: B90.3302.
+3 credits.